 Botanically, plums and prunes of the European or Domestica type belong to the same species.
 The interchangeable use of the terms plum and prune dates back for several centuries.
 Plum is Anglo-Saxon, and prune is French.
 It is uncertain just when the word prune was first used to designate a dried plum or a plum suitable for drying.
 The prune is a variety of plum that can be dried without fermenting when the pit is left in.
 Fresh prunes, as compared with plums, have firmer flesh, higher sugar content, and frequently higher acid content.
 A ripe, fresh prune can be separated from the pit like a freestone peach, but a plum cannot be opened this way.

-Of all the stone fruits, plums have the largest number and greatest diversity of kinds and species.
+The history of plums and fresh prunes shows that of all the stone fruits, plums have the largest number and greatest diversity of kinds and species.
 H.F.
 Tysser, editor of Fruit Manual, published in London, says there are over 2000 varieties.
 Samual Fraser, in his book America Fruits, speaks of a list of about 1500 varieties of Old World plums alone, and says there probably are just as many varieties of plums native to this continent.
 In addition, there is a long list of Japanese and Chinese plums.

 Almost all of the plums shipped in the United States are grown in California.
 There are two types of California plums, Japanese and European.
 The former marketed early in the season and the latter in midseason or later.
 The Japanese varieties are characterized by their large size, heart-shape, and bright red or yellow color.
 Japanese varieties are never blue.